-In 2019, French hardware wallet maker announced their new device – the Ledger Nano X. Surprising this device is not made as an upgrade the widely used Nano S – instead designed to exist alongside the Nano S model.
-In this review, we’ll be looking at the technical specs, hardware design and cryptocurrency support of the Ledger Nano X to tell you if this device is worth purchasing or not.
+In this review, we’ll be looking at the security, hardware design and cryptocurrency support of the Ledger Nano X to tell you if this device is worth purchasing or not.
 For Set-up and installation guides, check out our full Ledger Nano X guide.

 Key Features of the Ledger Nano X:

-- Large HD screen – Displays full cryptocurrency addresses without scrolling
+- Larger screen – Displays full cryptocurrency addresses without scrolling

 - Mobile support – (Android and iOS) support via Ledger Live Mobile